A Ring Oldie

 in 1983.
 (Sheik would drop the belt to Hogan one month later.)
 Backlund would bounce around the mid-card before entering a semi-retirement in 1984.

-Backlund returned to the WWF in 1992, and would portray a gimmick that crossed his Badass Grandpa
+Backlund returned to the WWF in 1992, and although at first he was the same face character as before (but now trying to mentor younger stars), he would eventually portray a gimmick that crossed his Badass Grandpa

 credentials with a Crazy Old Man tendency to "snap" without provocation.
 Feuding with WWF Bret Hart